 The Fiddle has a very smooth acceleration and the 10-inch tyres feel stable at high speed.

-Cornering feels good but scraping the centre stand with a pillion on the back is very easy, a bit too easy for my liking.
+Cornering feels good but scraping the centre stand when riding with a pillion on the back is too easy for my liking.

-Like: The price, two-year guarantee, two-year roadside assistance, fuel consumption and the looks.
+Like: The price, fuel consumption and its looks.